 9 Best Cafes In And Near Tay Ho Where Locals Like To Hang Out

-Hanoi is a frenetic city but its citizens know exactly where and when to chill out.
-One name that is high on their list is the area around lake Ho Tay.
-Here are 9 best cafes to stop for a good cup of coffee, a light snack, to mingle with locals or other travelers, and watch the city go by.
+Hanoi is a vibrant city where its citizens know the best places to unwind and relax.
+One of the favorites is the area around Ho Tay Lake.
+Here are 9 of the best cafes where you can enjoy a delicious cup of coffee, grab a light snack, mingle with locals and travelers, and watch the city life go by.

 The Eastern & Oriental Tea House and Coffee Parlor

-The parlor serves as a sustainable living hub and a one-stop dining and winding-down destination for locals and expats alike.
-The main draws here are the wide selection of breakfasts, pastries, cakes and the plum location right on the bank of the West Lake.
+This parlor serves as a sustainable living hub and a comprehensive dining experience for both locals and expats.
+The highlights of this cafe include an extensive selection of breakfast options, pastries, and cakes, all set against the picturesque backdrop of West Lake.

 Photo: travelmag.vn